Understanding Extracellular Vesicles (EVs)

 EVs are key to cell-to-cell communication, and deliver ‘cargoes’ — such as protein and nucleic acids — to other cells to influence their behaviour.
 This form of communication can be directed to adjacent cells or those in distal tissues.

 EVs play important roles in health and disease.
 One of their most promising features in terms of their natural therapeutic effects is their ability to regenerate tissues.
 It has become clear that the EVs that stem cells release, rather than the stem cells themselves, are responsible for much of the health benefit of stem cell transplantation.
-Due to their size, stability and composition, EVs are also likely to overcome some of the issues with stem cell therapy, including safety concerns, and the logistical issues associated with storage and transport of a ‘live’ product.
-These findings point to EVs as the potential next-generation regenerative medicine product to address many medical problems associated with regeneration and ageing.
+Due to their size, stability and composition, EVs are also likely to overcome some of the issues with drug delivery, including safety concerns, and the logistical issues associated with storage and transport of a ‘live’ product.

 Because they naturally transfer active ingredients into cells, EVs also hold promise for delivering medicines across the body, particularly in areas that have been traditionally difficult to target such as tumours, the central nervous system (CNS) and the lungs.